Why is Ireland so expensive?

 Subsidies

-As we explained at the start of this article, Government taxation is a major reason why things are so expensive in Ireland.
+As we explained at the start of this article, Government taxation is a major reason why some things are so expensive in Ireland.
 However sometimes the opposite - government subsidies - or rather a lack of them, can be the reason.

 In many European countries in particular; health care, transport and childcare are all heavily subsided by governments for various social reasons, meaning the cost of a monthly train ticket, GP visit, or a week's creche fees is far lower than it otherwise would be if the 'free market' was setting the price.